ShirleyXW/User_Documentation/User_Doc/docs/index.md

 The documentation assumes the following:

-* User has an email account
+* The user has an email account

 ### System Requirements

 For the best experience, we suggest using the latest versions to run Slack.

 #### Desktop

 | OS       | OS version                          | App version |
 |----------|-------------------------------------|-------------|
 | MacOS    | MacOS 11 or above                   | 4.34 or above |